dart-lang/sdk/docs/gsoc/Dart-GSoC-2020-Project-Ideas.md

  * A minimal Dart library that can parse something simple.
    (Perhaps a miniscule subset of YAML).
- * A minimal Dart console program that can print the size and filename of the first file in a USTAR tar archieve (ignoring other tar extensions).
+ * A minimal Dart console program that can print the size and filename of the first file in a USTAR tar archive (ignoring other tar extensions).
  * Check out the _getting started_ section for each idea, invent your own small demo, or ask the potential mentor.